 [1] 181.245

-The values 163.95 and 181.25 are the lower and upper limit.
+The values 163.95 and 181.25 are the lower and upper limits.
 This means that there is a 95% probability that the expected value of the population lies between these two values.

 Self-Check Questions

 Which distribution is used to determine the width of the confidence interval for the mean of a population?